Skip to main content

 Create Aerospike Cluster

-To deploy an Aerospike cluster using the Operator, you will create an Aerospike custom resource file that describes what you want the cluster to look like (e.g. number of nodes, types of services, system resources, etc), and then push that configuration file into Kubernetes.
+To deploy an Aerospike cluster using the Operator, create an Aerospike custom resource file that describes the cluster, such as the number of nodes, types of services, system resources, and so on, then push that configuration file into Kubernetes.

 Prerequisitesโ€‹